Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

 ## How to use:
 - use the arrow keys to move up and down.
 - Register if it's your first time using the app.
-If you accidentally click on log in, use the super secret command `CONTROL + C`  to exit out of the app.
+If you accidentally click on log in, use the super-secret command `CONTROL + C`  to exit out of the app.
-- try using a username which already exists, the app will generate prompt you to try a different name and might suggest some good user names for you to try.
+- try using a username that already exists, the app will generate prompt you to try a different name and might suggest some good user names for you to try.
 -update your profile by scrolling through the easy prompts.
     ![update](/Photos/I_was_zerocool.png)
     ![youdidit](/Photos/pimpmyprofile.png)